 Manage jobs

-This section shows the overview of the entire module through the interface shown in the figure below.
-The Admin/ Employee with the rights can view and manage all job openings from this interface until an employee is hired.
-To navigate to this section, go to Module -> Recruitment -> Manage jobs.
+The Admin/HR with the rights can view and manage all job details from this interface.To navigate to this section, go to Module -> Recruitment -> Manage jobs.

 Figure 2: Manage Jobs

 Add new job

 To access this section, an employee can use the above interface in figure 2 and click on the Create New Job position tab as shown below.